robenkleene/software-references/google-chrome.md

 ## Opening Bookmark Folders

-You can open a folder of bookmarks in tabs by going to the "Bookmarks > Bookmark Manager…" (`⌥⌘B`) and then using the sideways dots menu on the right, and choosing "Open All in New Window"
+You can open a folder of bookmarks in tabs by going to the "Bookmarks > Bookmark Manager…" (`⌥⌘B`) and then either right-clicking the folder name, or using the sideways dots menu on the right, and choosing "Open All in New Window".